tylermercer/personal-website/src/en/posts/software/free-lunches.md

 needs of marginal users.
 Users and devs can _both_ be better off if we choose incremental adoption of complexity instead of out-of-the-gate bloat.

-Ultimately, the problem of the "market for lemons" is a behavioral design one: how can we leverage the current system, and the motivations of the various people that comprise it, to unlock greater utility for our users?
+Ultimately, the problem of the "market for lemons" is a behavioral design problem: how can we leverage the current system, and the motivations of the various people that comprise it, to unlock greater utility for our users?
 As developers especially, we all want to create useful, valuable things for others.
 But in